Pushing the limits of eccentricity in planet-disc interactions: Acknowledgements

 \section{Acknowledgements}

-CWF and AJD would like to acknowledge insightful conversations with Roman Rafikov, Yoram Lithwick, and Eugene Chiang during the preparation of this manuscript.
+CWF and AJD would like to thank the referee for a detailed report which helped improve the clarity of this work.
+The authors would also like to acknowledge insightful conversations with Roman Rafikov, Yoram Lithwick, and Eugene Chiang during the preparation of this manuscript.
 We also thank Pablo Ben\'itez-Llambay for suggesting the inclusion of appendix \ref{app:code_test} as a benchmark for future numerical investigations.
 This research was supported by the W. M. Keck Foundation Fund and the IAS Fund for Memberships in the Natural Sciences (CWF), and by NASA through the NASA Hubble Fellowship grant \#HST-HF2-51553.001 awarded by the Space Telescope Science Institute, which is operated by the Association of Universities for Research in Astronomy, Inc., for NASA, under contract NAS5-26555 (AJD).